 Developer: Firemint | Publisher: Firemint | Metascore: 94

-Real Racing 2 is a mobile game which was released back in 2010 and was developed by Firemint games before being bought out by EA, which now holds the license to the title.
+Real Racing 2 is a mobile game that was released back in 2010 and was developed by Firemint games before being bought out by EA, which now holds the license to the title.
 The game's rise to popularity was similar to Reckless Racing 2 and the Asphalt series, they were all released right as the mobile game market erupted thanks to smartphones becoming mainstream.

 The game featured 30 real-life cars to choose from, however, the circuits themselves are purely fictional but vary in their style.
 Players could play against each other online with up to sixteen players in total in a single race.

 While mobile games aren't for everyone, it's the mobile game market which helps to push smartphone manufacturers into implementing more advanced hardware into their next-generation phones, as mobile game graphics are moving in ginormous paces in such a short space of time, some companies such as Razer have even taken it upon themselves to release their very own gaming phone.

 Developer: Criterion Games | Publisher: EA Games | Metascore: 94

 Despite restricting the ability to customise your car and creating a realistic handling experience - something which car enthusiasts (and therefore, racing game enthusiasts) hold quite dearly, Burnout 3 is hailed as one of the best driving games of all time.
 It was a full package of good graphics, addictive gameplay and a great soundtrack, it's definitely nostalgia-inducing as they simply don't make games as next-level as this anymore.